 The following fines pertain to Blackstone Library items only.
 Please note that overdue items belonging to another LION library will follow that particular library’s lending and fine policies.

-All overdue Blackstone Library materials (except museum passes): 25 cents / day per item.
+All overdue Blackstone Library materials (except museum passes and Hotspots): 25 cents / day per item.

-Maximum overdue fine: $5.00 per item (can be higher if item was renewed when overdue)
+Maximum overdue fine: $5.00 per item (can be higher if item was renewed when overdue and for Hotspots).

 - Hot Reel DVDs – 3 days